BenediktAlkin/SongTaggerForSpotify/README.md

 Attaching a tag to a song allows you more flexibility when managing songs you like.
 A tag can be anything you'd like it to be: music genres, language of the lyrics, the event/movie where you discovered a song or how much you like a song.

 ## What is the benefit?
 Adding tags to songs allows you to organize your library better.
-You can easily create playlists based on assigned tags.
-Song Tagger for Spotify allows you to create "Playlist Generators" which allow you to combine songs/playlists from your library and modify them based on tags or other metadata (e.g. release date, artist) as you like.
+With Song Tagger for Spotify you can create "Playlist Generators" which lets you to combine songs/playlists from your library and modify them based on tags or other metadata (e.g. release date, artist) as you like.

 Some [examples](https://github.com/BenediktAlkin/SpotifySongTagger#Examples) are shown below.